ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Litter Outputs
 --------------

-[22]_The fragmenting litter pool is available for burning but not for respiration or decomposition.
+The fragmenting litter pool is available for burning but not for respiration or decomposition.
 Fragmentation rates are calculated according to a maximum fragmentation rate (:math:`\alpha_{cwd,lsc}` or :math:`\alpha_{litter}`) which is ameliorated by a temperature and water